Skip to main content

 What Is the Role of Thyroid Function in This Assessment?

 Assessing thyroid function through tests like TSH, Free T3, and Free T4 is another important layer of a comprehensive pre-TRT evaluation.
-The thyroid gland regulates metabolism, and its function is intricately linked with the as a whole.
+The thyroid gland regulates metabolism, and its function is intricately linked with the endocrine system as a whole.
 Symptoms of thyroid dysfunction, such as fatigue and mood changes, can overlap with those of low testosterone.

 Therefore, evaluating thyroid health ensures that the symptoms being addressed are correctly attributed to hypogonadism and not an underlying thyroid issue.
 This helps to avoid misdiagnosis and ensures that the therapeutic intervention is targeted to the correct system, leading to more effective and predictable outcomes.